 On the other hand, some combinations may be mandatory to test.
 Since we know that most of our customers want a yellow truck with passenger seat airbag, we want to make sure that we always include a test for this combination.
-(Hint: Fill out the Expected Result.
-This will make it easier for you to spot the generated test case due to your requirement)

-- 1. How many tests did you get now and why? - 2.
-Do you test your requirement(s)?
+1. How many tests did you get now and why?

+2. Do you test your requirement(s)?